 Available FX

-As you’d expect, the models have had their names changed, clearly for copyright reasons, but Line 6 does provide a guide to the FX and names the pedals on which their models are based.
+As you’d expect, the models have had their names changed, clearly for copyright reasons, but Line 6 does provide a guide to the FX and names the pedals that their models are based on.

-The Quad Cortex does come with 70 built in FX presets over 32 different blocks.
-The signal chain is set up to allow 4 parallel FX sets to be used simultaneously, which let us get some really cool stereo sounds.
-We were able to get similar results with the Helix, however, as it also offers the ability to use multiple signal paths.
+The Quad Cortex comes with 70 built-in FX presets over 32 different blocks.
+The signal chain is set up to allow 4 parallel FX sets to be used simultaneously, which allow us to get some really cool stereo sounds.
+We were able to get similar results with the Helix, however the Quad Cortex also offers the ability to use multiple signal paths.

 While the Helix is packed with excellent models, it isn’t able to profile new pedals on its own the way the Quad Cortex can.
 If you’ve got an analog pedal that you want in your digital rig, the QC can fully profile it using Neural Capture Technology the same way it would capture an amp or cab.

-The Helix picks up a slight advantage over the Quad Cortex when it comes to expression based FX as the floor based LT (and above) models feature a built in pedal.
+The Helix picks up a slight advantage over the Quad Cortex when it comes to expression-based FX, since the floor-based LT (and above) models feature a built-in pedal.
 The Quad Cortex can accommodate external expression pedals, but they require a separate purchase, and not all models are supported, although our Jim Dunlop Cry Baby worked perfectly.
 Additionally, the Quad Cortex struggled with modulation and phasing FX when using expression pedals, whereas the Helix models fully supported their use.

 Playing Feel

 The Helix does excel when it comes to pure FX, however.
-If your priority is FX and you plan to play through a real tube amp, the Helix gives you an experience that is much closer to using a tregular pedal board through an amp.
-So, for live FX use, the Helix is pretty tough to beat.
+If your priority is FX and you plan to play through a real tube amp, the Helix gives you an experience that is much closer to using a regular pedal board through an amp.
+So for live FX use, the Helix is pretty tough to beat.

 Final Thoughts on the Neural DSP Quad Cortex vs. Line 6 Helix